-- 3.8.2 No direct/indirect exposure to equities, i.e. no exposure in equities, MTS38 spread transactions, etc. - 3.8.3 Rating of any NBFC and Modaraba with which funds are placed shall not be lower than AAA (Triple A) - 3.8.4 Rating of any bank and DFI with which funds are placed should not be lower than AA (Double A) - 3.8.5 Rating of any security in the portfolio shall not be lower than AA (Double A) - 3.8.6 Time to maturity of any asset shall not exceed six months - 3.8.7 Weighted average time to maturity of the net assets shall not exceed 90 days, and - 3.8.8 AMCs shall at all times maintain at least 10% of net assets of Money Market Funds in cash and treasury bills that can be readily converted into cash39.
+- 3.8.4 Rating of any bank and DFI with which funds are placed should not be lower than AA (Double A) - 3.8.5 Rating of any long term security in the portfolio shall not be lower than AA (Double A) and Rating of any short-term security in the portfolio shall not be lower than A 1 (A One)41. - 3.8.6 Time to maturity of any asset shall not exceed six months - 3.8.7 Weighted average time to maturity of the net assets shall not exceed 90 days, and - 3.8.8 AMCs shall at all times maintain at least 10% of net assets of Money Market Funds in cash and treasury bills that can be readily converted into cash42.